Configure an HSM for use with Debusine

 Install packages needed to use the YubiHSM 2

-These packages can be installed from bookworm-backports
+These packages can be installed from bookworm-backports or newer

-(including trixie
+(including trixie):

 $ sudo apt install \